gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

          return a + b;
                 ~~^~~

 It's indeed not that great, we still see the same error as before, but with a nice message added.
 One could think a static_assert will stop the compilation, just as throwing will halt the function.
-But compilers usually don't stop at the first compilation error, so many, **many** other error can still appear after the static assert.
+But compilers usually don't stop at the first compilation error.
+Many, **many** other error can still appear after the static assert.

 ## SFINAE
 This feature of C++ of probably one of the best one that came to existence for meta-programming.
 It's the building block of any library that want to introspect and validate types.
 As you noticed, I used it in the example above.